 “We had quite a few reasons for choosing Barcelona, and one of them was that we want people who have a spirit of their own, who have their own way of doing things and are not afraid to push back when they feel that they’ve got a better idea.
 We want people who are adventurous, who are interested in building something completely new and eager to become a part of a task force whose mission is to invade new territories.
 And we believe that Barcelona is the city where you can find these people,” says George Hadjiyiannis, former Chief Technology Officer and current Senior Architect at Haufe-umantis, who has overseen the setting up of the Barcelona office from the beginning.

 Winning the Race for Tech Talent

 One of Europe’s market leaders in web-based talent and performance management systems, Haufe-umantis opened a development center last year in Barcelona, and they are constantly looking to fill it up with adventurous tech talent.
-The Barcelona teams are working on a product called Rhythmix, which provides a customized solution to HR processes for large clients such as Swisscom.
+The Barcelona software engineering teams are working on a product called Rhythmix, which provides a customized solution to HR processes for large clients such as Swisscom.

 “Rhythmix was born out of the realization that software alone doesn’t mean much to the large companies that we work with.
 A lot of our customers have IT departments of their own that are bigger than our entire company.
 So why would they be interested in buying software from us?
 What they are interested in is a combination of software, best practices, and business services to help them solve specific problems.
 And this is what we offer.
 We work closely with the customers and design customized solutions for them through a process called co-creation,” explains George.